jvpeluso/Madrid-weather-prediction-project/README.md

 ### General overview

-The datasets statistics tell us, the STD of the maximum temperatures is higher than the minimum one, which indicates the temperature fluctuations more prominent.
+The datasets statistics tell us, the STD of the maximum temperatures is higher than the minimum one, which indicates the temperature fluctuations are more prominent.
 When we see the higher and lower record of daily, monthly and, yearly temperatures we note the following:

 * Coldest temperatures happened all before 2001.
 * Warmest month and year occur in 2015, except the hottest day ever recorded, which happened in July 1995.